git-commit-id/git-commit-id-maven-plugin/README.markdown

 =====
 Maven plugin installation
 -------------------------
-It's really simple to setup this plugin, here's a sample pom that you may base your pom on:
+It's really simple to setup this plugin, here's a sample pom that you may base your *pom.xml* on:

        <?xml version="1.0" encoding="UTF-8"?>
        <project xmlns="http://maven.apache.org/POM/4.0.0"